theharshi/ToyRobotSimulatorSimple/README.md

 To use this simulator:

-    Compile the code using javac ToyRobotSimulator.java.
+1.Compile the code using javac ToyRobotSimulator.java
-    Run the compiled class using java ToyRobotSimulator
+2.Run the compiled class using java ToyRobotSimulator.